If you are worried about the amount of milk that your baby is receiving, you can read:

 - When a baby has been given a pacifier.

-There is a little membrane that anchors the tongue to the bottom of the mouth, called the frenulum.
-If this small piece of skin is too short or too tight, it does not allow the baby to extend his/her tongue for proper latching and milk transfer.
+A little membrane anchors the tongue to the bottom of the mouth, called the frenulum.
+If this small piece of skin is too short or tight, it does not allow the baby to extend their tongue for proper latching and milk transfer.

 Over time, a baby’s frenulum will stretch, but if it causes breastfeeding problems, it is best to have the skin snipped at the doctor’s office.